Student drop-in and feedback hours

 BUSM149 Leadership in the Social and Public Sectors

-Employment and skills, including apprenticeships and welfare-to-work; employer engagement; leadership and management, particularly in the public services.
+Employment and skills, including apprenticeships and welfare-to-work; employer engagement; leadership and management.

 Principal Investigator, British Academy Leverhulme Trust Small Grant, ‘The 'Rooney Rule' for Black Managers in English Football: the effectiveness of the Voluntary Recruitment Code’, with Sian Moore (University of Greenwich) and Michael Seeraj (Charlton Athletic Community Trust), £9,077, August 2016.